onetep-devel/tutorials/source/T15_hematite_linear_response.rst

    V_{\text{ext}}^{p} = V_{\text{ext}} + \alpha \sum_{m,m'}\lvert\varphi_{m'}^{(I)}\rangle\langle\varphi_m^{(I)}\rvert

-We then iterate until self-consistency is achieved.

 This is the conventional linear response and its done in a supercell as the perturbation should not interact with its periodic images.
-Another approach to compute :math:`U` and :math:`J` is known as minimum tracking method [Linscott2018]_.
+Another approach to compute :math:`U` and :math:`J` is known as minimum tracking method [Moynihan2017]_[Linscott2018]_.

 Minimum Tracking Method
 -----------------------
 The minimum tracking method is based on a reformulation of the response matrices based on the ground state density of the perturbed system.
-We can identify the interacting and noninteracting response matrices as:
+We can redefine the interacting and noninteracting response matrices as (in practice we’ll be using simpler yet equivalent formulae)

 .. math::